SamadK10/Capstone-Project/README.md

 ## Problem Statement
 The goal of this project is to predict fraudulent credit card transactions using machine learning models.

 This project analyzes customer-level data collected during a research collaboration between Worldline and the Machine Learning Group.
-The dataset, sourced from Kaggle (https://www.kaggle.com/mlg-ulb/creditcardfraud), contains 284,807 transactions, of which 492 are fraudulent.
+The dataset, sourced https://kh3-ls-storage.s3.us-east-1.amazonaws.com/DS Project Guide Data Set/creditcard.csv, contains 284,807 transactions, of which 492 are fraudulent.
 Due to the highly imbalanced nature of the dataset, proper handling is necessary before model building.

 ## Business Problem Overview
 For banks, retaining high-value customers is a top priority.
 However, banking fraud poses a significant threat, resulting in financial losses and reduced customer trust.
 According to the Nilson Report (https://nilsonreport.com/upload/content_promo/The_Nilson_Report_Issue_1164.pdf), banking fraud was estimated to reach $30 billion worldwide by 2020.
 With the rise of digital payment methods, fraudulent transactions are also increasing in number and sophistication.